didiersmith/steve/chapters/defender-of-the-state.md

 Nothing.
 How annoying.
 This had been his first time working with this particular Commonwealth Special Forces regiment, and so far, results were less than impressive.
 He made a mental note to reprimand them later.

-His GPS said that he was a mere four minutes from the tracker he'd placed on doomsquad69's van, so he simply followed the blue line on the map and tried not to get too annoyed about the rank insubordination implied by the radio silence.
+His GPS said that he was a mere four minutes from the tracker he'd placed on the kidnappers' van, so he simply followed the blue line on the map and tried not to get too annoyed about the rank insubordination implied by the radio silence.

 ---